Reserve media policy

 The Library attempts to adhere to all federal copyright laws.
 The following policies are meant to aid all parties in conforming to fair use provisions of the copyright law.

-- The ISU Library, through its Course Reserve service, may provide electronic access to audio materials via streaming technology.
-Please see Audio Streaming Policy for important information regarding this service.
+- The ISU Library, through its Course Reserve service, may provide online access to audio materials via streaming technology.
+Please see Audio Streaming Policy for more information regarding this service.

 - Material will be removed from Reserve at the close of each semester.
 If Reserve has not received a request for continued use, materials will be sent back to instructors and/or returned to the library collection.

 For specific information on the submission process, please see Instructor forms & information, or contact Reserve Processing staff at 515 294-4958.